The Deal Maker

-Emilee was inspired to become an attorney at a young age, Emilee read legal novels in junior high.
+Inspired to become an attorney at a young age, Emilee read legal novels in junior high.
 When a lawyer and mentor told her “Law school is your ticket to anywhere,” it solidified her plans to become a lawyer.
 She found the statement true, as it took her from Capitol Hill in Washington D.C. as counsel to the Judiciary Committee to a practicing Iowa attorney.

 Emilee had a business mindset starting at an early age.
 Growing up discussing her family business around the dinner table instilled in her a broad understanding of the work that goes into running a successful business.
 She brings those skills and background to every client matter.

 Emilee not only helps companies make deals happen, she also helps families get united with a child they’ve long desired through assisted reproductive technology, gestational surrogacy, and adoption.
 Since 2010, Emilee has worked with parents using assisted reproductive technology to create their families.
 Emilee enjoys applying cutting-edge legal analysis to play a role in helping families bring children into their lives.
 Today’s technology has come a long way for expectant mothers, surrogates, donors and adoptive parents and Emilee knows the law behind it.
-She represents intended parents, gestational surrogates, and donors in Iowa and South Dakota.
+She represents intended parents, gestational surrogates, adoptive parents and donors in Iowa and South Dakota.
 Although this area of law is a departure from the high-stakes, high-dollar business deals she works on, Emilee applies the same focus and drive to accomplish her client’s goals, because creating families is just as significant and high-stakes to those involved.
 As a married mother of three, Emilee takes her work to heart understanding the meaning of family and the joy a child brings to a home.